-So you’ve decided that you want to quit your day job and start your very own e-commerce empire.
+So you’ve decided that you want to quit your day job and start your very own ecommerce empire.
 That’s great!

-Why You Should Take the Time to Write a Business Plan
+Why You Should Create a Business Plan

 We know that starting an e-commerce business is exciting and it can be tempting to jump right in, without constructing a business plan.
 READ: PLEASE DON’T DO THIS.